nikitavoloboev/data/looking-back/2018/2018-february.md

 # 2018 February
 ## Summary
 This month went by fast.
 'Started' working on a side project that I am quite excited about.
-Hope to learn more more things and hopefully apply the things I've learned in action to do something I really want to exist from scratch.
+Hope to learn more more things and hopefully apply the things I've learned in action to make something I really want to exist from scratch.

 Aside from that I refined my workflow, as always and am still looking to do some kind of meaningful work.
 I hope the next months will go better.
 Another thing to note is that I hope to make the upcoming months _Changes_ to be a bit more lively with updates.
 Hopefully an update each day of something I've done or made.
 I like to think of this as just the begginning of this.